lrmikestone/jekyll.blog/_posts/2020-04-22-why-i-have-a-blog.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: Why I Have A Blog
+title: Why I Have A Blog
 permalink: /why-i-have-a-blog/
 excerpt_separator: <!--more-->
 layout: post